An answered prayer, when least expected. Just shows that God is always listening.

 “Only those who care about you can hear you when you’re quiet”

 Taking time off from social media can do a lot of good.
 Having your senses bombarded by all sorts of news and images, from the most beautiful to the extremely disturbing, can directly affect your emotional and mental well – being.
-Not to mention the in between, where you’re super pleased that a long divorced friend is finally married but secretly turning green after seeing her new lavish lifestyle.
-That’s just one example.
+Not to mention the in betweens, where you’re super pleased that a long divorced friend is finally married but secretly turning green after seeing her new lavish lifestyle.
+That’s just an example.
 There are too many things that can rock your zen, by simply being human.

 As you’re enjoying your solitude (away from all the virtual relationships) while being present, to those around you, try to take notice of what’s happening in your life.
 First, your attentiveness will increase, and you’ll understand why your kids get upset with you previously.
 Then, you’ll find spare time that seems to disappear whenever you used to be busy in the other world.
 Next, you’re at peace with everything because your life revolves around those who matters most.
 And that’s it.
 No dramas, no competitions, no envies, no headaches from problems that is of no concern to you.
 Finally, take notice of your real friends and families- the ones you actually mingle with in person.
 People who care will try to reach you in every possible way or stand outside your front door wondering what in the world is happening to you.
 They can hear your silence…